dcCoder9/Presidential-Candidate-Tonal-Analysis/README.md

 three presidential debates, as well as their tweets over the preceding months, and used Watson's Tone Analyzer to predict the emotional and tonal attributes of each candidate's tweets/debates.

+You can click into the .ipynb file to see the data and results.

 After graphing the results with matplotlib, I found that, perhaps unsurprisingly, the primary tone of each was anger.
 The level of anger for each remained approximately constant over the time period I analyzed.